superseti/robobar-vue-example/Readme.md

-This application is the same as the original but change Angular to Vue and Karma & Jasmine to jest.
+This application is the same as the original but change Angular with Karma & Jasmine to Vue with Jest.